squaresLab/genprog4java/README.md

 The second script is still under construction.
 It is called runGenProgForBug.sh and its overall purpose is to be able to run genprog on a certain defects4j bug with certain different seeds until it it able to either find a patch or get a to a certain number of generations or wallclock time.

-It takes in two parameters:
+It takes the following parameters:

 * 1st param is the package in upper case (ex: Lang, Chart, Closure, Math, Time)
 * 2nd param is the bug number (ex: 1,2,3,4,...)
+* 3rd param is the folder where the project is (ex: "/home/mau/Research/" )
+* 4td param is the folder where defects4j is installed (ex: "/home/mau/Research/defects4j/" )
+* 5th param is the option of running it (ex: allHuman, oneHuman, oneGenerated)
+* 6th param is the percentage of test cases being used to guide genprog's search (ex: 1, 100)

 Same as the one before, first parameter is to specify the project from defects4j and the second one is to specify the bug from that particular project.